-Even though the null hypothesis is correct, we’ll most likely see an effect in the sample because of random sample error.
-It’s an incredibly rare occurrence for the sample data to exactly match the actual population value.
-Therefore, the position you take for the sake of argument (devil’s advocate) is that random sample error produces the observed sample effect rather than it being a true effect.
+Despite the null being accurate, you will likely observe an effect in the sample data due to random sampling error.
+It is improbable that samples will ever exactly equal the null hypothesis value.
+Therefore, the position you take for the sake of argument (devil’s advocate) is that random sample error produces the observed sample effect rather than it being an actual effect.

 What Are P values?

-P-values indicate the believability of the devil’s advocate case that the null hypothesis is true given the sample data.
+P-values indicate the believability of the devil’s advocate case that the null hypothesis is correct given the sample data.
 They gauge how consistent your sample statistics are with the null hypothesis.
-Specifically, if the null hypothesis is correct, what is the probability of obtaining an effect at least as large as the one in your sample?
+Specifically, if the null hypothesis is right, what is the probability of obtaining an effect at least as large as the one in your sample?

-- High P-values: Your sample results are consistent with a null hypothesis that is true.
+- High P-values: Your sample results are consistent with a true null hypothesis.

-- Low P-values: Your sample results are not consistent with a null hypothesis that is true.
+- Low P-values: Your sample results are not consistent with a null hypothesis.

 How Do You Interpret P values?

-Here is the technical definition of the P value:
+Here is the technical definition of P values:

 P values are the probability of observing a sample statistic that is at least as extreme as your sample statistic when you assume that the null hypothesis is true.